NHS has ‘broken’ its promise to public over ambulance service

-The NHS has broken its “fundamental promise” to the public to have life saving emergency care when they need it, a top NHS doctor has said as ambulances lose tens of thousands of hours outside hospitals.
+The NHS has broken its “fundamental promise” to the public that life-saving emergency care will be available when they need it, a top NHS doctor has said, as ambulances continue to lose tens of thousands of hours waiting outside hospitals.

-Katherine Henderson, president of the Royal College of Emergency Medicine has said the “fundamental promise” the NHS holds to provide an ambulance in a real emergency is “broken.”
+Katherine Henderson, the president of the Royal College of Emergency Medicine, said that what she described as the fundamental promise of the NHS to provide an ambulance in a real emergency has been “broken”.

-Her words come as West Midlands Ambulance Service (WMAS) Trust has predicted it will lose 48,000 ambulance hours waiting outside of A&Es in July.
-This would be the worst month on record.
+Her comments come as the West Midlands Ambulance Service (WMAS) University NHS Trust predicted it would lose 48,000 ambulance hours waiting outside A&E departments in July.
+This would make it the worst month on record.

-In papers published on Thursday, WMAS said the impact of handover delays means patients are waiting longer than needed for emergency responses, including patients in category one which are those needing immediate life saving care.
+In papers published on Thursday, WMAS said the impact of handover delays means that patients are waiting longer than needed for an emergency response, including patients in category one, which includes those needing immediate life-saving care.

-Between April and June the trust recorded 631 incidents of ambulances being delayed outside hospital for more than 20 hours.
+Between April and June this year, the trust recorded 631 incidents of ambulances being delayed outside hospitals for more than 20 hours.

-The Independent understands on Thursday WMAS lost 2,000 hours outside of A&Es, its worst day since April.
-Last week the service lost 2,200 hours in one day.
+The Independent understands that, on Thursday, WMAS lost 2,000 hours outside A&E departments.
+Last week, the service lost 2,200 hours in one day.

-Following predictions of the service losing 48,000 hours this month sources say on this trajectory by mid-august it would lose 60,000 hours accounting for 30 per cent of its total ambulance hours.
+Following predictions of the service losing 48,000 hours this month, sources say that, on the same trajectory, by mid-August it could expect to lose 60,000 hours, amounting to 30 per cent of its total ambulance hours.

-The predictions come after the service’s chief nurse Mark Docherty predicted the service would collapse by 17 August in an interview with the Health Service Journal last month.
+The predictions come after WMAS’s chief nurse, Mark Docherty, predicted that the service would collapse by 17 August in an interview with the Health Service Journal last month.

-Last week The Independent revealed reports from the Association of Ambulance Chief Executives stating almost 200,000 patients had come to harm over ambulance handover delays.
+Last week, The Independent revealed that reports by the Association of Ambulance Chief Executives stated that almost 200,000 patients had come to harm as a result of ambulance handover delays.

-The warnings over ambulance service delays come as the NHS continues to face significant summer pressures.
-On Thursday all hospitals in Derby and Derbyshire declared a critical incident over “significant and sustained demand for urgent and emergency care services”.
+The warnings over ambulance service delays come as the NHS continues to face other significant pressures.
+On Thursday, hospitals in Derby and Derbyshire declared a critical incident as a result of “significant and sustained demand for urgent and emergency care services”.

-Speaking with The Independent a paramedic in the East of England said: “Patients are dying waiting for ambulances.
-People with chest pains wait four hours most of the time and eventually stop breathing waiting for us.
-Often when we arrive it’s too late… Category one response times are awful.
-Currently, we have ambulances taking 45 mins in many areas to get there for these calls.”
+Speaking to The Independent, a paramedic working in the East of England NHS region said: “Patients are dying waiting for ambulances.
+People with chest pains wait four hours most of the time, and eventually stop breathing waiting for us.
+Often when we arrive it’s too late ... category-one response times are awful.
+Currently, we have ambulances taking 45 minutes in many areas to get there for these calls.”

-The region said it has been forced to post-pone some non-urgent operations which would require a hospital bed, to accommodate patients with the most urgent needs.
+The region said it had been forced to postpone some non-urgent operations requiring a hospital bed, in order to accommodate patients with the most urgent needs.

+“That fundamental promise we had, where you would go, ‘OK, I might be waiting for my hip replacement, but at least they’ll be there for me in a real emergency’ – that situation is broken.”

-Dr Henderson said core to what the NHS needs to do is to fix this issue which she described as “the biggest single patient safety, unknown, unknowns problem.”
+Dr Henderson said that fixing this issue is at the core of what the NHS needs to do, describing it as “the biggest single patient-safety, unknown-unknowns problem”.

 Register for free to continue reading